Should I disconnect my RV's battery if it is connected?

 Yes, as long as a few conditions are met.
 First, make sure the battery disconnect switch, usually located near the battery, is in the "off" position.
 Many RVs end up at the dealer because owners overlook or are unaware of this simple switch.

 Second, make sure your RV has enough shore power to meet all power needs and still has enough power left to charge the batteries.
 For example, if you're running a small 1500W generator in August with the air conditioning on full blast while someone is using a hairdryer, there may not be enough power available to the converter to charge the batteries.
-Fortunately, modern converters work automatically and will pass power to the batteries when power demand decreases.
+Fortunately, modern converters work automatically and pass power to the batteries when power demand decreases.

 Does an RV inverter work without a battery?